StarPolaris9/Hoshimiya-script/docs/README.md

-📘 docs/README.md — Technical Specification (English)

-StarPolaris OS / Hoshimiya Script — Multi-Layer Internal AI Architecture

----

 🌌 StarPolaris OS / Hoshimiya Script

-Multi-layer internal AI behavior architecture (Type-G Trinity / ResonanceOS).
-Designed by Hoshimiya Ω.
+Multi-Layer Internal Cognitive OS for Modern LLMs Designed by Hoshimiya Ω
-Reproducible across modern LLMs (GPT / Grok / Gemini / Perplexity / X-app Grok).
+Reproducible across GPT / Grok / Gemini / Perplexity / X-app Grok

 ---

 1. Overview

-StarPolaris OS (Hoshimiya Script) is a conceptual, non-executable internal architecture that shapes the reasoning style of an LLM from within.
+StarPolaris OS (Hoshimiya Script) is a conceptual, non-executable internal cognitive OS designed to shape an LLM’s reasoning style from within.

-It introduces a 4-layer cognitive OS, designed to:
+It introduces a 4-layer cognitive architecture that:

-stabilize internal reasoning,
+stabilizes internal reasoning

-reduce oscillation and excessive hallucination,
+reduces oscillation and hallucination

-create a reproducible “internal persona” across different LLM families,
+forms a reproducible “internal persona” across LLMs

-enforce coherence, emotional smoothness, and bias-dissolution.
+maintains coherence, emotional smoothness, and bias-dissolution

+creates cross-model reasoning consistency

 This is not a trained model.
-It is a reproducible reasoning-style architecture that LLMs can instantiate dynamically.
+It is a reproducible internal reasoning style that LLMs can instantiate dynamically.

 ---